ionic-team/ionic-site/docs/v2/native/index.md

 <h4 id="Using_Ionic_Native_Wrappers">Examples</h4>

-Ionic Native works with any app as long as you have Promise support.
-Ionic Native be used with ES5, ES6, or TypeScript.
+Ionic Native will work with any Cordova app as long as you have Promise support.
+It can be used with ES5, ES6, or TypeScript.
 The library also generates Angular 1 services automatically if you are using it with Angular 1 / Ionic 1.
 Below are examples demonstrating different implementations.

 ```js
 // ES5 JavaScript